madkins23/alive-lsp/README-dev.md

 This is basically described above in **Initial Steps**.
 In the Alive-lsp directory:
 * Bring up VSCode.
-* Set the `alive.lsp.install.path` to the root of the Alive-lsp code.
+* Set the `alive.lsp.install.path` in the `.vscode/settings.json` file to the root of the Alive-lsp code.
 * Set the `Output` view to show output from the `Alive LSP` thread.
 * Make changes to the Alive-lsp code (like logging `"Happy!"` at startup).
 * Use the **Developer: Reload Window** command to restart the extension.